Ever wondered how other photographers work?

 Is it for you?

-This masterclass will be most useful for you if:
+This workshop will be most useful for you if:

 - you have some experience of using your camera to create photos, especially in manual mode;